 To date, ECOM has brought together hundreds of researchers, faculty, and students, from several disciplines (philosophy, linguistics, psychology, anthropology, biology, and more), through its regular meetings, speaker series, workshops, and conferences.
 Members of ECOM have worked on different aspects of the ECOM research areas, while collaborating and contributing to its central themes.
 To learn more, visit our members page, our research page, and our list of publications.
 Members also participate in various ECOM events, including reading groups, speaker series, workshops and seminars.

-Please contact her or Dorit Bar-On with questions or comments; to be added to the ECOM listserv, please contact Aliyar Ozercan (firstname.lastname@example.org).
+Please contact Dorit (firstname.lastname@example.org) with questions or comments.
+To be added to the ECOM listserv, please contact Aliyar Ozercan (email@example.com).